wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 - Tableau Reports: connect Tableau desktop and run a report that is regularly updated with new data that is streaming into MapR.

 ## Demo: Step-by-Step
 Important - This readme is a basic explanation and how-to for the technical components of the demo.
-See Carol's blog post for naritive and architecture illustrations to use for settign context and narrating the demonstration - do not skip that component.
+See the SE wiki for the full Demo narrative, with architecture diagrams (http://wiki.se.corp.maprtech.com) - do not skip that component.

 #### 0  Preparing the environment
 deployment